reph0t/CTF/OverTheWire/Bandit/Levels/Level_13.md

 ### Walkthrough

-In this level the flag is located in another server, so in order to gain access to it, we must use a private ssh key using `ssh`.
-THe private key is located withing our current working directory.
+In this level, the flag is located on a different server, and we’ll need to use a private SSH key to gain access.
+The private key file is located in the current working directory.

-We will use this private file to gain access to the bandit14 server.
-We will use this command:
+We’ll use this private key to log in to the bandit14 server with the following command:

-ssh -i sshkey.private -p 2220 bandit14@localhost
+`ssh -i sshkey.private -p 2220 bandit14@localhost`

-**Command Breakdown**
+**Command Breakdown:**

-- `ssh`: establish a secure connection on a remote machine
+- `ssh`: Initiates a secure connection to a remote server.
-- `-i sshkey.private`: selects the private key file
+- `-i sshkey.private`: Specifies the private key file to use for authentication.
-- `-p 2220`: specifies port 2220
+- `-p 2220`: Connects through port 2220, as specified for this level.
-- `bandit14@localhost`: establishing the username to login into `localhost`
+- `bandit14@localhost`: Logs in as the `bandit14` user on the `localhost` server.

-Now that we managed to login into the server it has been indicated that the file is located in `/etc/bandit_pass/bandit14`.
-By entering this command we managed to retirieve the flag for the next level.
+Once logged in, we can locate the flag in the file `/etc/bandit_pass/bandit14`, as directed.
+Use the following command to display the contents of the file:

 `cat /etc/bandit_pass/bandit14`

+This will reveal the password for the next level, allowing you to proceed.